sgkoishi/yaaiomni/README.md

 The `Chireiden.TShock.Omni.Misc` plugin contains some random features and utilities.
 * Restrict specific boss summon, team and pvp status based on the permission.
-* `.LavaHandler` prevents lava from spamming.
-It does not prevent lava from spawning, but rather vacuums it after it might spawns.
+* `.LavaHandler` stops lava spamming.
+It does not prevent lava from spawning, but rather vacuums it after it might spawn.
 * Commands like `/echo`, `/_pvp`, `/_team` etc. can be used in minigames with other plugins.